sysgears/apollo-universal-starter-kit/docs/deployment.md

     - On Ubuntu, run `sudo snap install heroku --classic`
     - For Windows and MacOS, download the appropriate installer from [Heroku Command Line Interface]

-3. Log in to Heroku CLI with your Heroku login and password (follow the suggestions shown by the CLI):
+3. Log in to the Heroku CLI with your Heroku login and password and follow the suggestions shown by the CLI:

 ```bash
 heroku login